 Some people get specific product management and product marketing training, but many have been working for years without any training at all.
 According to our annual survey of product managers, 35% had still not taken any formal product management training!
 We think this is an underestimate, as a significant proportion of respondents were our training alumni who have all taken the survey.

 Understanding training requirements

 To understand the training that product managers and product marketers need to be effective it can be useful to use the 2×2 matrix shown below.
 It examines the knowledge and skills required to do the job.

 Product managers need specific knowledge about their product area to be able to make decisions (Box A).
 They need to understand the customers, technology, competitors, and markets relevant to them.
 Because this is unique to each role, it’s typically picked up ‘on-the-job’ by talking to colleagues, customers, and suppliers, by attending conferences and from research.

 Product managers also need to know about the general product management and product marketing skills, strategies and tactics that are successfully used in technology companies (Box C).
 These tools help them decide what to do.
 This is the focus of most product management training courses.

 Finally, product managers need to have the generic skills to get things done (Box D).
 They have to be able to project manage, lead teams, influence, and present.
 Many training providers teach these ‘soft skills’ and in larger companies, in-house training is often an option.

 What are the product management training options?

-Buying books on product management, reading journals and browsing online are cheap, easy and a great way to get an introduction to a topic.
-However there isn’t the opportunity to ask questions, share experiences or to practice what you’ve learned.
-Also there is no certainty on quality so it’s down to you to curate what’s good and relevant
+Buying books on product management, reading journals and browsing online is cheap, easy and a great way to get an introduction to a topic.
+However, there isn’t the opportunity to ask questions, share experiences or to practice what you’ve learned.
+Also, there is no certainty on quality so it’s down to you to curate what’s good and relevant.